Convert time to radians

 A column name in the

-or a vector of time values to be converted.
-Time values should be in a format recognized byas.POSIXct()
+dataor a vector of time values to be converted.
+Time values should be in a format recognized byas.POSIXct().- format

 A string specifying the format of the time values, using the standard POSIX formatting syntax.
 Default is